NuLink-network/nulink-chain/README.md

 ![](https://github.com/NuLink-network/nulink/blob/main/img2/vault.jpg?raw=true)

 ### Claim Reward By Staker
 The stakers can retrieve rewards any time by submitting an extrinsic with `nuproxy.claim_reward_by_staker`.

 1. `origin`: the staker user account.
 2. `amount`: the amount of the local asset(NLK).

 ![](https://github.com/NuLink-network/nulink/blob/main/img2/claim.jpg?raw=true)

-Remark: The rewards accumulated in the current epoch can be claimed after this epoch.
+Remark1: The rewards accumulated in the current epoch can be claimed after this epoch.

+Remark2：In the test network, you may need to add staker account in order to sign this extrinsics.
+You can fill the raw seed when adding the staker account:  0xc8a9dda922026f8cb4619daacecaceaa04c731633cd61a358f5d8803ffe0fd76 or 0x8122683602e7c8ae75076d70c0ffcdec28ba15cd409b42e04001f2f2571391a7.

 ### Create Policy By User
 Users who want to use NuLink’s PRE service can now use `policy.create_policy` to create policy in the Nulink Network.